Skip to main content

 The Chargeback ID can be found on the Dispute Details page or can be found by making a GET request to the /chargebacks endpoint to locate it.

-Warning: If the Merchant doesn't submit a response, the chargeback is automatically ruled in the Cardholder's favor.
+Warning: If the Merchant doesn't submit a response, the chargeback is automatically ruled in the cardholder's favor.

 See the content below for recommendations for supporting documentation or evidence submissions for Disputes: